You are currently viewing The 12 Best Cigars to Smoke in 2021

 The Best Cigars of 2021

-BEST OVERALL CIGARDavidoff White Label Short PerfectoCourtesy$449 AT JRCIGARS.COM
+BEST OVERALL CIGARDavidoff White Label Short PerfectoCourtesy

 The quality of the tobacco here is extremely high, and it’s a benchmark of construction.
 It’s smaller than other Davidoff cigars, meaning it won’t won’t break the bank, and it is an excellent example of a mild-bodied cigar that’s still rich and complex.